nkschaefer/htswrapper/README.md

 ### gzreader.cpp
 A convenience class that makes it easy to read through a file line by line, whether gzipped or not.
 Automatically detects whether the file is gzipped and handles buffering.

+### seq_fuzzy_match.cpp
+A class that takes a list of reference sequences (i.e. barcodes of some type) and provides a function to match any sequence to one of the references, returning the index of the match and making the edit distance accessible.
+Can be set to return best match overall or best match within a set edit distance, and can either count Ns as mismatches or as a match to any base.
+Reports no match in the case of a tie.
+Uses the [edlib](https://github.com/Martinsos/edlib) library to do fuzzy matching.

 ### serialize.cpp
 A class that makes it quick/easy to read and write binary data.

+### umi.cpp
+A class that makes it easy to de-duplicate UMIs.
+Stores bit-packed representations of UMI sequences.
+Can quickly find exact matches and uses k-mers to find matches with an edit distance of 1 if this fails.
+Provides a function to count unique UMIs after collapsing.